tobealive/docs/docs/concepts/v-and-c.md

 user := unsafe { &User(user_void_ptr) }
 ```

-`voidptr` can also be dereferenced into a V struct through casting:
+`voidptr` can also be dereferences into a V struct through casting:

 ```v failcompile
 user := unsafe { User(user_void_ptr) }